Peer review is the gold standard for research quality assurance.

 How can the academic community share feedback on the draft guidelines?

-MM: Ideally, we would like to get feedback by the first of June this year.
+MM: We wanted to put out an RFI for this resource to get as much feedback as possible by the first of June.
 Most of our documents are also regularly updated at the end of the year when we have a bit of an audit and make changes if new research or recommendations come up, so we will be accepting comments throughout the year as well.
-But we wanted to put out an RFI for this resource to get as much feedback as possible by the first of June.

 Many thanks to Dr. Mario Malički for taking the time for this interview!
 You can read the draft EASE guidelines for assessing peer review quality and submit your feedback here.